Food, Other

 airline in flight meal

-Tea/coffee/juice is served along with meals and in addition, one alcoholic drink is complimentary.
-Finnair doesn’t really have ‘unlimited’ beverage service – only the first drink with your meal is complimentary (with a choice of wine, beer, soda).
-After that, you’d need to pay per drink, which might get pretty expensive.
-I’ve previously flown to Asia with Emirates and Qatar Airways, and they provided you with more than a few complimentary alcoholic drinks.
+Tea/coffee and juice is served along with meals and, in addition, one complimentary alcoholic drink.
+Finnair doesn’t have ‘unlimited’ beverage service – only the first drink with your meal is complimentary (with a choice of wine or beer).
+I’ve previously flown to Asia with Emirates and Qatar Airways, and they provided you a few complimentary drinks.
+Personally, I would avoid drinking much on the journey, as alcohol doesn’t help with the jet-lag.

 The return journey was a 9+ hour flight.
-This route used to be 7 and a half hours but the current re-route to avoid Russian and Ukrainian airspace makes it a longer trip.
+This route used to be 8 hours, but the current re-route to avoid Russian and Ukrainian airspace makes it a longer trip.

 Flight route between Finland and India.